Queen Elizabeth Building

 QEB is a leading set of family law chambers, particularly well-known for dealing with the financial consequences of divorce, but with immense experience in all aspects of family law including: jurisdictional disputes, foreign divorces, pre-marital agreements, civil partnerships, injunctions both financial and domestic, private law child work, child abduction, Inheritance Act claims and disputes between former cohabitees.
 In addition some members practise in general common law with particular emphasis on personal injury and professional negligence work.

 QEB has been established for well over 100 years and is consistently rated as one of the top-ranking sets for family law.
-Many members of chambers are listed as leaders in their field in the annual publications Chambers and Partners and Legal 500.
+Many members of chambers are listed as leaders in their field in the annual publications Chambers & Partners and Legal 500.

 Members of QEB have been involved in many of the most important cases of legal principle, including: White, Sorrell, Miller, Spencer, Marano, Robson, Schofield, Jones, Z v Z (No.2), Petrodel v Prest, Mittal, Cooper-Hohn, AB v JJB (EMR Modification), Arif v Anwar, Broomfield, A v B (Art.19 and Seisin B 11a) and Fields.
 Many members of chambers have continued into high judicial office.
 Currently, Lord Wilson sits in the Supreme Court, while Lord Justice Moylan sits in the Court of Appeal.